11 Foods that Prevent Blood Clots – How?

 FAQ – Foods that Prevent Blood Clots

-What are the common symptoms of blood clots?
+What are common symptoms of blood clots?

-Common symptoms include swelling, pain, tenderness, and redness in the affected area.
+They include swelling, pain, tenderness, and redness in the affected area.
 In the case of a deep vein thrombosis (DVT), symptoms may occur in the leg.
 Pulmonary embolism symptoms can include shortness of breath, chest pain, and coughing up blood.

 What causes blood clots?